Pseudo-function to compute a statistic relative to a reference set.

 vignette for details.)

-Finally, other possible denom
+Finally, other possible denom values

 are a logical vector, in which

-are used, or anything else, which will
+case the values marked TRUE are used, or anything else, which will

-without any subsetting.
+be passed to fn as y without any subsetting.
 (To pass a variable with subsetting,

-use the Arguments
+use the Arguments pseudo-function instead.)

 Pseudo-functions

-is a “pseudo-function”: it takes the form of a function call, but is
+Percent is a “pseudo-function”: it takes the form of a function call, but is

 never actually called: it is

-handled specially by tabular
+handled specially by tabular.
+Equal and Unequal

 are also pseudo-functions, but are only special when used

-in the denom
+in the denom argument to Percent.

 See also

-for a different way to specify
+Arguments for a different way to specify

 a multiple argument analysis function.